fealonelei/TTTAttributedLabel/README.md

 - `textInsets`
 - `verticalAlignment`

+### All origin usage can be found on origin repo [TTTAttributedLabel](https://github.com/TTTAttributedLabel/TTTAttributedLabel) ,

 ### Accessibility

 As of version 1.10.0, `TTTAttributedLabel` supports VoiceOver through the  `UIAccessibilityElement` protocol.
 Each link can be individually selected, with an `accessibilityLabel` equal to its string value, and a corresponding `accessibilityValue` for URL, phone number, and date links.
 Developers who wish to change this behavior or provide custom values should create a subclass and override `accessibilityElements`.